Sign in

 Redundancy

-• Most VMS systems do not support redundancy of recording or management servers.
-Any VMS supports storage redundancy (i.e., RAID but that is a function of the storage system, not the VMS).
+• Most VMS systems do not offer redundancy for recording or management servers, although storage redundancy (i.e. RAID) is a separate feature managed by the storage system itself, not the VMS.

 500+ Camera Systems